Live music collecting has always been something that requires a lot

 In the days of vinyl bootlegs (when only a small part of Led Zeppelin's

-live catalogue was covered) the only way to purchase a concert was to
+live catalogue was covered), the only way to purchase a concert was

 of the same recording but due to amateur, poor techniques of copying